RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1965 - The Nicosia Residence, Los Angeles CA. Unbuilt.

-1966 - The Bernard (Bernie) and Eleanor K. Butnik Residence, 16136 Royal Mount Drive, Encino area of Los Angeles CA. Altered in 1976.
+1966 - The Bernard (Bernie) and Eleanor K. Butnik Residence, 16136 Royal Mount Drive, Encino CA. Altered in 1976.
 Sold to Michael and Georgia T. Jeffries.
 Sold in 1998 to Mehrdad Azami.
 Bottom photo by Michael Locke.

-1966 - The James Pregerson House, 680 Brooktree, Pacific Palisades CA. 3 bedroom, 2 bath, 2,500 sq. ft.
-Sold in 1973 to Jean Brady.
-B/W photos by Julius Shulman.
-Color exterior photos by Andrea Minton and Kent von Severin.
-For rent in 2015.
+1966 - The James A. and Jean Pregerson House, 680 Brooktree Road, Pacific Palisades CA. 3 bedroom, 2 bath, 2,500 sq. ft.
+Still owned by Jean Pregerson as of 2022.
+B/W photo by Julius Shulman; color exterior photo by Michael Locke.

 1966 - The LGM Apartments, Encino area of Los Angeles CA. Unbuilt.